 At Impact 360 Institute we believe that God can and will raise up a generation of young leaders dedicated to His precepts and purposes.
 We have dedicated the time and resources of our staff and our overall organizational strategy toward playing a role of this in the life of those who want to dedicate their personal and professional life toward Kingdom purposes.
 If these are things that interest you then please check out our offerings at www.impact360institute.org and join us in this important work!

-Next: Understanding Impact 360 Institute’s Core Purpose (Part III: Who is a Follower of Jesus?)
+Next: Understanding Impact 360 Institute’s Core Purpose (Part III: Who Follow Jesus)

 Catch up by reading Part I “Why Cultivating?”